Optimally Rewriting Formulas and Database Queries: A Confluence of Term Rewriting, Structural Decomposition, and Complexity: Main theorem and roadmap

 From the previous results, we are able to present an algorithm that, given a pfo-formula $\phi$, yields a pfo-formula $\phi^+$ obtainable from $\phi$ via the studied rewriting rules, where $[\phi^+]_{\T}$ is a normal form of the system $Y'$ and hence of $G'$.
 In order to derive the main theorem, the remaining piece needed is to show that minimization can be performed within a $\lrarrstar_{\T}$-equivalence class---that is, that from $\phi^+$, a minimum width element from the set $[\phi^+]_{\T}$ can be computed.
 This piece is supplied by the following theorem.

-\begin{theorem} There exists an algorithm that, given a pfo-formula $\theta$, outputs a pfo-formula $\theta^+$ having minimum width among all formulas in $[\theta]_{\T}$.
-With oracle access to an algorithm for computing minimum width tree decompositions, this algorithm can be implemented in polynomial time. \end{theorem}
+\begin{restatable}{theorem}{theoremminimizeinT} There exists an algorithm that, given a pfo-formula $\theta$, outputs a pfo-formula $\theta^+$ having minimum width among all formulas in $[\theta]_{\T}$.
+With oracle access to an algorithm for computing minimum width tree decompositions, this algorithm can be implemented in polynomial time. \end{restatable}

 Before giving the formal proof of the main theorem, let us describe briefly how and why its algorithm works.
-Given a pfo-formula $\phi$, the algorithm first invokes the algorithm of Theorem~\ref{thm:push-in}, which yields a pfo-formula $\theta$ where, in the system $Y$, it holds that $[\theta]_{ACO}$ is a normal form of $[\phi]_{ACO}$.
+Given a pfo-formula $\phi$, the main theorem's algorithm first invokes the algorithm of Theorem~\ref{thm:push-in}, which yields a pfo-formula $\theta$ where, in the system $Y$, it holds that $[\theta]_{ACO}$ is a normal form of $[\phi]_{ACO}$.
 By Theorem~\ref{thm:normal-forms} and some extra reasoning, we have that, in the system $Y'$, $[\theta]_{\T}$ is a normal form of $[\phi]_{\T}$.
 The algorithm then uses as a subroutine the algorithm of Theorem~\ref{thm:minimize-in-T} to compute and output a minimum width element of $[\phi]_{\T}$.
 The correctness of this output is provided by Theorems~\ref{thm:convergent} and~\ref{thm:monotone} in conjunction with Proposition~\ref{prop:monotone-convergent}; these two theorems provide that the system $Y'$ and its respective gauged system $G'$ are convergent and monotone, respectively.

 We next give an example explaining how the main theorem's algorithm works.